 The atmosphere was electric.
 Breaks were forgotten and the meeting finished later than planned.
-It was as if time had stood still, when 19 of the original 80 German foreign missionaries told their stories.
-"Just how amazing was that - when we, young and full of enthusiasm went out into the world 42 years ago to tell people about the Messiah?"
+It was as if time had stood still, when nineteen of the original eighty German foreign missionaries told their stories.
+"Just how amazing was that when we, young and full of enthusiasm, went out into the world forty-two years ago to tell people about the Messiah?"
+Memories and emotions bubbled forth and a youthful freshness beamed out from not-soyoung faces while everybody listened spellbound -- stunned, crying and laughing.

-Memories and emotions bubbled forth and a youthful freshness beamed out from not-so-young faces while everybody listened spell-bound - stunned, crying and laughing.
-"In this company, we could finally receive full understanding for what we had experienced", commented Wilhelm Lichner, who had experienced the Russian invasion of Afghanistan in 1978.
+"In this company, we could finally receive full understanding for what we experienced," commented Wilhelm Lichner, who had experienced the Russian invasion of Afghanistan in 1978.

-It was here in the newly adapted Seminar House Neumühle that the great adventure began in the spring of 1975.
-At that time they were all between 18 and 24 years old, had only heard the Principle a few months previously and had never seen True Father....
+It was in the newly renovated Seminar House Neumühle that the great adventure began in the spring of 1975.
+At that time, they were all between eighteen and twenty-four years old, had only heard the Principle a few months previously and had never seen True Father....

-The idea to hold the first "Alumni-Meeting"of the German foreign missionaries had been born at the Whitsun Festival.
-Wolfgang Schawaller and Thea Lepercq, supported by Rita Seewald and Hilde Piepenburg invited all reachable 1975 missionaries and their partners, and 38 members, amongst them also Christel Werner, the wife of the national leader at that time, responded to the invitation.
-They came from all over Germany, from Austria, Switzerland, France and four even came especially from the USA.
+The idea to hold the first "Alumni- Meeting" of the German foreign missionaries had been born at the Whitsun Festival.
+Wolfgang Schawaller and Thea Lepercq, supported by Rita Seewald and Hilde Piepenburg invited all reachable 1975 missionaries and their partners, and thirty-eight members, among them Christel Werner, the wife of German national leader in 1975, responded to the invitation.
+They came from all over Germany, from Austria, Switzerland, France and four even came from the United States.